aksh-sood/terraform-modules/kubernetes/README.md

 # Description

-The following folder is a sub part of the entire Terraform IAAC project and deals with the creation of Kubernetes resources listed below.
+The following folder is a sub part of the entire Terraform IAC project and deals with the creation of Kubernetes resources listed below.

 - LBC Addon
 - Istio installation in EKS cluster